Terrell Owens: Personal life

 Owens is the father of two daughters and two sons.
 In September 2011, Owens was sued by Melanie Paige Smith III, the mother of his daughter, for failure to pay child support, but the case was settled prior to trial.
 Owens insisted that the reason for the missed child support payments was due to his wages decreasing in the NFL and Smith was aware of his circumstances.

 His daughter Kylee plays volleyball at Prairie View A&M University.
-His son, Terique, is a wide receiver for Owens' old team, the San Francisco 49ers, and was signed by them after previously going undrafted in the 2024 NFL draft.
+His son, Terique, is also a wide receiver.

 In September 2004, Owens released an autobiography: Catch This!
 Going Deep with the NFL's Sharpest Weapon, which he co-wrote with bestselling author Stephen Singular.

 On a May 8, 2012, episode of Dr. Phil, three of the four mothers to his children accused Owens of either coming up short in his monthly child support payments or not paying at all.
 Owens said he was paying some $45,000 per month in child support at one time.

 Owens is a Christian.
 He was raised as a Christian by his grandmother and has been baptized.

 On October 16, 2023, Owens was hit by a car in Calabasas, California, after being in an argument following a pick-up basketball game.
 He was not injured.